JHawk/forml.vim/README.md

 ### Or copy & paste

-Copy the ftdetect/forml.vim file to your .vim/ftdetect/ dir Copy the syntax/forml.vim file to your .vim/syntax/ dir
+- Copy the ftdetect/forml.vim file to your .vim/ftdetect/ dir
+- Copy the syntax/forml.vim file to your .vim/syntax/ dir

-Write some forml
+Write some Forml